Helga Stephenson

 Helga Stephenson is a Canadian film industry executive, who was CEO of the Academy of Canadian Cinema and Television from 2011 to 2016.
 Following her departure from the Academy, she was made a member of the Order of Ontario.

 Background

 Stephenson was born and raised in Montreal, Quebec.
-Her aunt was the wife of John David Eaton.
+Her aunt Signy Stefansson Eaton was the wife of John David Eaton.
 She studied film and communications at McGill University, graduating in 1969, and travelled to work internationally for some time before joining the National Arts Centre as a publicist.

 Career

 Festival of Festivals

 She later worked in Toronto as a partner in a film and television publicity agency, before joining the Festival of Festivals in 1978.
 In 1980, she was coproducer with Henk Van der Kolk and Bill Marshall of Hank Williams: The Show He Never Gave.

 In 1982, she was promoted to communications director of the festival.

 In September 1986 she was appointed interim director of the festival after the board dismissed Leonard Schein, and she was named the permanent new director in December.
 She remained in the role until 1994, when she stepped down and was succeeded by Piers Handling.
 Her term as director of the festival was widely credited with securing its contemporary reputation as one of the world's most prestigious film festivals.

 She stepped down shortly after the festival changed its name from Festival of Festivals to the Toronto International Film Festival.